Skylodge Peru – The Edgiest Hotel in the World

 Achieving speed was not a problem on zip #4.
 The line was so steep and fast that they had to use a special breaking mechanism at the end to slow us down.
 Let’s just say that line really makes an impact. 😉 There was also something especially beautiful about zip #4 to me; I think it was the way you glided just above the rocks and slopes.

 The last stage of the zipline is really more of a rappelling-zip hybrid, so you get to throw an extra sport in for free.
-Visitors rappel a few meters down a cliff and then are manually lowered along a steep zipline to the ground.
+Visitors rappel a few meters down a cliff and then are manually lowered along a steep zipline to the ground while they watch the Skylodge Adventure Suites disappear in the distance.
 It was an odd feeling which required a certain leap of faith, something which was a bit hard for a control freak like me.
 Luckily, Micher and Guillermo had everything under control; they were exceptionally professional guides who communicated well with us and provided the perfect amount of motivation and support.

 Natura Vive offers a variety of packages.
 You can choose a via ferrata trip, a ziplining experience, or combine the two sports and stay in the Skylodge Adventure Suites.
-Alternatively, you can just visit the Skylodge’s dining capsule for a four-course lunch.
+Alternatively, you can just visit the Skylodge Adventure Suites’ dining capsule for a four-course lunch.
 You will probably never work as hard for a meal, but the rewards are phenomenal.

 At present, there are three capsule suites for visitors each holding up to four guests.
 The trip is also suitable for adventurous families, but it is important to understand the climbing and heights involved.
 Natura Vive suggests a minimum age of 7, but they are flexible and understand all people have different skills.
 Our tip: Do the whole overnight package – it’s AWESOME!

-Accommodation – The Skylodge is getting increasingly popular so we highly recommend booking your overnight trip in advance, especially during high season which runs from May to September.
-You can either contact Natura Vive through their contact form or book directly on Viator, which frequently offers special discounts.
+Accommodation – The Skylodge hotel is getting increasingly popular so we highly recommend booking the Skylodge Adventure Suites in advance, especially during high season which runs from May to September.
+To find out more about the Skylodge Adventure Suites price and booking options, you can either contact Natura Vive through their contact form or book directly on Viator, which frequently offers special discounts.

-After your one-night stay at the Skylodge, we recommend sticking around a little longer to explore the gorgeous Sacred Valley, one of Peru’s top highlights.
-Visitors can stay at either end of the Sacred Valley, in lively Cuzco or in quieter Ollantaytambo.
+After your one-night stay at the Skylodge Adventure Suites, we recommend sticking around a little longer to explore the gorgeous Sacred Valley, one of Peru’s top highlights.
+Visitors can stay at either end of the Sacred Valley, in lively Cusco (also spelled Cuzco) or in quieter Ollantaytambo.
 Both towns have plenty of accommodation options.
-To find great deals, check out Hotelscombined.com, a site which offers the best deals across numerous top hotel booking sites.
+To find great deals, check out Hotelscombined.com, a site which offers the best deals across numerous top hotel booking sites, including booking.com and agoda.

 Guidebooks – We usually travel with a Lonely Planet.
 During our six months in Peru, we used the Lonely Planet Peru guidebook and really liked it.
 It’s great for cultural and historical info, maps, hiking tours, itineraries, and includes highlights such as Lake Titicaca, Colca Canyon, the Peruvian Amazon, the Salkantay trek, Apu Ausangate, Machu Picchu, and many others.
 For a more visual guidebook, we recommend the DK Eyewitness Travel Guide: Peru.
 All guidebooks can be conveniently purchased on Amazon.